Destinations » Asia » South Asia »

 This has led to a very fragmented nation in which the Pashtuns, Tajiks, and Uzbeks,

-the other groups.
-To magnify this situation, it has historically been rather difficult
+from the other groups and outside parties.
+To magnify this situation, it has historically

-Today there remains a lack of faith in governmental systems and politics as the
+Today there remains a general lack of faith in governmental systems and politics

-people return to inwardly solving issues that are real or perceived.
-Unlike so much
+as the people return to inwardly solving issues that are real or perceived.
+Unlike

-of the world, technology and communication found elsewhere in the world are rare
+so much of the world, technology and communication found elsewhere in the world

-in Afghanistan outside the larger cities, for the most
+are rare in Afghanistan outside the larger cities, for the most part, the people

-part, the people continue to live as they have for centuries: off the land and reliant
+continue to live as they have for centuries: off the land and reliant on their family,

 Learn More About Afghanistan: